codler/jQuery-Css3-Finalize/README.markdown

 <li><code>-o-</code> in Opera</li>
 </ul>

-See which vendor prefix it looks for <code>https://github.com/codler/jQuery-Css3-Finalize/wiki/Rules-supported</code>
+See which vendor prefix CSS3 Finalize supports [[https://github.com/codler/jQuery-Css3-Finalize/wiki/Rules-supported]]

 It also do some more then checking for vendor prefix.
-Eg. it support alpha color (rgba) in background-color for IE7.
+Eg. it add support for alpha color (rgba) in background-color in IE7.

 ## How to use